 I just tell her how wonderful it is to cook and how it makes me feel to cook for her after all those years of her cooking for me.
 I show her with her recipe/my chicken porridge, or with her recipe/my Ginger Lemon grass Chicken.
 In her small Vietnamese mom voice she says, “Ngon wah”.
 But with this change, it once again brings me to a happier tale of confidence lost (maybe in limbo) and re-found.
 Clutching onto this thing called life…I loosely release the pressure of my grip and with my Red Ben Simons on I gingerly walk to more personal chef challenges.

 I left Southern California to a windy and horrible storm…and came back to a calmer San Francisco.

-I should say I am happy-but it seems like I might jinx things by saying so.
-All is good and great until there is another detour… Until then I will rejoice in the glories and the pains that enriches and enlivens me everyday.
+I should say I am happy but it seems like I might jinx things by saying so.
+All is good and great until there is another detour… Until then I will rejoice in the glories and the pains that enrich and enlivens me every day.

 2 thoughts on “It Ain’t So Bad…This Thing Called Life.”

 Glad to hear Momma Dangs doing ok – despite knee surgery but as my Vovo would say about her knee pain “the rust of life”.
 Could you PLEASE post the recipe for this delicious chicken ginger porridge?
 It’s snowing in NY today and this would make me oh so happy 😀